m3dwards/parity-website/content/directory/telephone-europe/index.md

 logo = "logo.jpg"

 [[products]]
-  title = "Free Quotation and Telecoms Review" description = "Free telecoms review and quotation to identify your best solution and pinpoint how much you will be able to save from switching." price_prx = "FREE" price_gbp = "" category = "Business Tools"
+  title = "Free Telecoms Review" description = "Free telecoms review to identify your best solution and pinpoint how much you will be able to save from switching." price_prx = "FREE" price_gbp = "" category = "Business Tools"